Arbitrary Control of Entanglement between two nitrogen-vacancy center ensembles coupling to superconducting circuit qubit: Discussion

 and

-where $\left| \Psi _{(t)}\right\rangle$ is the final state described by the Schr\"{o}dinger equation $i (d\left| \Psi _{(t)}\right\rangle/dt) =H\left| \Psi _{(t)}\right\rangle $.
-Here $H$ is the full Hamiltonian governed by Eq.(1).
-Setting the Rabi frequency of microwave $\Omega=g$ and the detuning $\Delta=100g$, we plot the fidelity as functions of frequency of microwave and the detuning between cavity and NVEs, as is shown in Fig.4.
-One can find that the fidelity keeps to be high values $(\geq 0.993)$ when the scaled frequency $\Omega/g$ is evaluated within the domain $[1,5]$, as shown in Fig4.(a).
-The result shows the optimal fidelity of entangled states is almost unaffected when the fluctuation of the Rabi frequency of the classical field becomes large, which will reduce the difficulty in the experiment.
-The fidelity is larger than 0.90 when $\Delta/g\geq 60$, and the fidelity keeps to be high values $(\geq 0.992)$ when the scaled $\Delta/g\geq 100$, as is shown in Fig4.(b).
-We see that, in a specific range, the larger the detuning is, the higher the fidelity is.
-However, the large detuning prolongs the evolution time, which will lead to the worse impacts of decoherence.
-It would be interesting to perform a numerical analysis taking into account the the effect spontaneous emission of the NV centers or superconducting circuit qubit, and cavity losses.
+where $\rho_{0}$ ($\rho_{0}^{'}$) and $\rho$ ($\rho^{'}$) correspond to the density matrix of initial and final state in different steps.
+We plot the fidelity as functions of the frequency of microwave and the detuning between cavity and NVEs, with considering no decay for cavity and collective spin modes.
+The result of numerical simulation shows that the fidelity keeps being high values $(\geq 0.995)$ when the scaled frequency $\Omega/G$ is evaluated within the domain $[0.25,2]$, as shown in Fig. 6(a).
+What's more, the optimal fidelity of entangled states is almost unaffected when the fluctuation of the Rabi frequency of the classical field becomes large, which will reduce the difficulty in the experiment.
+The fidelity is larger than 0.95 when $\Delta/G\geq 60$, and the fidelity keeps being high values $(\geq 0.992)$ when the scaled $\Delta/G\geq 100$, as is shown in Fig. 6(b).
+In a specific range, the larger the detuning is, the higher the fidelity is, the result show the numerical simulation is in good agreement with the physical model above.
+The large detuning prolongs the evolution time will lead to the worse impacts of decoherence.
+It would be interesting to perform a numerical analysis taking into account the decay of collective spin mode, the spontaneous emission of superconducting qubit, and cavity losses.
 The master equation of the whole system can be expressed by

-where $\kappa$ denotes the effective decay rate of the cavity.
-For simplicity, we assume $\gamma _{eg}=\gamma _{10}=\gamma$, where $\gamma$ represents the branching ration of the spontaneous decay from level $\left| e\right\rangle $ to $\left| g\right\rangle $ in control qubit or $\left| 1\right\rangle $ to $\left| 0\right\rangle $ in NVEs.
-By solving the master equation numerically, we obtain the relation of the fidelity versus the scaled ratio $\gamma/g$ and $\kappa/g$ with $\Delta/g=100$ in Fig.5.
-We see that the spontaneous emission dominates the reduction of fidelity, while the decay rates of the cavity influence the fidelity slightly, which can be understood by the virtual excitation of the cavity field mode.
-When set $\Delta/g=200$, the fidelity will be larger, while the time needed will be longer.
+where $\kappa$, $\gamma_{s}$, and $\gamma_{q}$ denote the effective decay rate of the cavity, collective spin mode and transmon qubit.
+For simplicity, here, we assume $\gamma _{s}=\gamma _{q}=\gamma$, and consider the same initial state, the same parameters as those in Fig.6.
+By solving the master equation numerically, we obtain the relation of the fidelity versus the scaled ratio $\gamma/G$ and $\kappa/G$ with $\Delta/G=100$ in Fig. 7.
+We see that the collective spin mode decay dominates the reduction of fidelity, while the decay rates of the cavity influence the fidelity slightly, which can be understood by the virtual excitation of the cavity field mode.
+If we choose $\Delta/G=200$, we can improve the fidelity, while the interaction time needed will be longer.